cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/blueprints.md

 ### labels

-A label is a key-value pair that can be assigned with a blueprint.
+A blueprint label is a key-value pair that can be assigned with a blueprint.
 There can be multiple labels assigned with each blueprint, and one can assign more than one label with the same key (yet different value) to the same blueprint.